 By Clare Jim and Reiji Murai

-TAIPEI/TOKYO, Oct 2 (Reuters) - Apple Inc will beunable to widely roll out a new version of the iPad Mini with ahigh-resolution "retina" display this month, people who work inthe company's supply chain said, leaving the gadget without thesharper screen found on rival tablets from Google Inc and Amazon.com Inc.
+TAIPEI/TOKYO (Reuters) - Apple Inc (NSQ:AAPL) will be unable to widely roll out a new version of the iPad Mini with a high-resolution "retina" display this month, people who work in the company's supply chain said, leaving the gadget without the sharper screen found on rival tablets from Google Inc (NSQ:GOOG) and Amazon.com Inc (NSQ:AMZN).

 The three display makers declined to comment.